• Skip to primary navigation

 • 2 Tbsp. olive oil

-• 5 ½ cups low sodium chicken broth split
+• 5 ½ cups low sodium chicken broth split, or turkey broth

 • 1 cup frozen peas

-• 2 gluten free chicken bouillon cubes or regular bouillon cubes if not GF
+• 2 gluten free chicken bouillon cubes or regular chicken bouillon cubes if not gluten free

 • 1 tsp.
 Italian seasoning